The NBC Peacock

 by Mike Clark

-NBC's longest-running star proudly celebrated his 50th anniversary in 2006.
-Dazzling television viewers since his debut, the NBC Peacock was created in 1956 to banner NBC programming broadcast in what was then a new medium...color.
+NBC's longest-running star is proudly celebrating his 49th anniversary in 2005.
+Dazzling television viewers since the mid 1950's, the NBC Peacock was originally created to banner NBC programming that was broadcast in color.
 The Peacock, however, is not only a TV star.
 Appearing on clothing, drinking glasses, playing cards, Beanie Babies, and even beach towels, The Peacock is a multi-media icon for one of the most recognizable brands in the world, NBC.
 The Peacock's longevity in television and as a corporate logo for NBC is a tribute to the talents of his creator, John J. Graham.
 While Graham's Peacock was a highlight of his long career as Director of Design at NBC, it was just one of his many contributions that helped establish the on-air look of NBC television.

 John J. Graham, creator of the NBC Peacock